 working with pastels.

-People often ask me why my favorite medium is pastels (obviously asked by those who have never
+Many people have asked me why my favorite medium is pastels (obviously asked by those who have

 colors and, as I am a very tactile person, I love the fact that I'm not restricted to brushes - I can use my